-SPEIRA NORWAY consists of two operating companies; SPEIRA AS and SPEIRA RECYCLING SERVICES NORWAY AS, both 100% owned by the Norwegian holding company SPEIRA BIDCO II AS.
+Speira Norway consists of two operating companies; Speira AS and Speira Recycling Services Norway AS, both 100% owned by the Norwegian holding company Speira Bidco II AS.

-SPEIRA AS comprises two production facilities in Norway; one located in Holmestrand and one in Karmøy.
+Speira AS comprises two production facilities in Norway; one located in Holmestrand and one in Karmøy.
 The business on Karmøy produces rolled aluminum products based partly on liquid metal from Hydro's aluminum smelter on Karmøy and partly on remelted ingot metal.
 The business in Holmestrand also produces rolled aluminum products, but almost exclusively based on remelting aluminum scrap and ingot metal.
 This business also includes a coating plant for rolled aluminum.

-The two companies supply aluminum sheet and strip to the construction, transportation, packaging, electrical engineering and other industries.
+The company supplies aluminum sheet and strip to the construction, transportation, packaging, electrical engineering and other industries.